 Photo Ref: DB070 Courtesy of Freddy Bailey

 Jack Hylton’s connections with the US air-force were able to bypass the UK government restrictions on importing non-essential items, and parts for Juke-boxes would have definitely been classed as non-essential, although we are sure that circumventing UK government regulations was not exactly legal at the time, most of these machines when completed would be sited on American Air-Force bases to entertain the US troops, so it was in their best interest to make sure this all went without a hitch.
-The 78RPM Wurlitzer Simplex mechanisms were shipped in wooden crates from the USA, these were transported on American supplies aircraft directly to the American air-force bases and then shipped to the Hawtin’s factory under strict US military supervision, the crates were marked up as “Essential American Supplies”. the crates were also an important part of the delivery as they were made from quality American oak, and these packing crates were then dissembled by experienced joiners and then hand crafted into the polished wooden cabinet of the Juke-box.
+The 78RPM Wurlitzer Simplex mechanisms were shipped in wooden crates from the USA, these were transported on American supplies aircraft directly to the American air-force bases and then shipped to the Hawtin’s factory under strict US military supervision, the crates were rumored to be marked up as “Essential American Supplies”. the crates were also an important part of the delivery as they were made from quality American oak, and these packing crates were then dissembled by experienced joiners and then hand crafted into the polished wooden cabinet of the Juke-box.

 Photo Ref: DB071 Courtesy of Freddy Bailey